 The following ECG parameters will be recorded: HR, PR-interval, QRS-duration, QT-interval, QTcF-interval, and the interpretation of the ECG profile by the principal investigator.

 9.1.11 AE Monitoring

 AE monitoring begins after signing of informed consent.
-Changes in subject health status from baseline assessment to trial drug administration should be captured in the subject's medical history.
 A complete description of AE collections and procedures is provided in Section 10.0.